-While we have touched on inflation targeting in previous sections, here we will elaborate upon it in detail.
+While we have touched on inflation targeting in previous chapters, here we will elaborate upon it in detail.
 Inflation targeting is not a general approach for all monetary authorities.
-For example, neither the Fed nor ECB has introduced it even though the ECB defines price stability as price index growth,43 and the Fed reports the views of the FOMC (Federal Open Market Committee) to Congress.
+For example, neither the Fed nor European Central Bank (ECB) has introduced it even though the ECB defines price stability as price index growth, and the Fed reports the views of the Federal Open Market Committee (FOMC) to Congress.